MF42-DZH/ModePile/README.md

 ## Compilation Instructions:

+### With an IDE

 1. Install JDK 1.8.0.
-Either use OpenJDK by RedHat or use the official Oracle JDK.
+OpenJDK is recommended.
 2. Install your Java IDE of choice.
+3. Download a source distribution of *specifically* NullpoMino 7.5.0.
+The bleeding edge commits will not work.
-3. Import the ***whole*** NullpoMino directory as a project.
+4. Import the ***whole*** NullpoMino directory as a project.
 Make sure all the classpaths are set up.
-4. Merge the src directory from this repository and the one in the NullpoMino directory together.
+5. Merge the src directory from this repository and the one in the NullpoMino directory together.
-5. Compilation should be working.
+6. Compilation should be working.

+### Without an IDE

+1. Perform steps 1-3, and 5 of the steps with IDE.
+2. Set your working directory to inside the repository.
+3. Run `build.bat` or `build.sh` depending on your OS.

 ## Installation Notes